BintzGavin/GuitarChordReader/README.md

 # Guitar Chord Reader 🎸

 A real-time web application that listens through your device's microphone and displays the guitar chord being played.
-Perfect for practice sessions, songwriting, or learning new chords.

 ## Project Origin